nitsiosa/CreditCardValidator/README.md

 You can use your own development environment

 ##### Solution
-The solution has been writen in Java please download the file and run ```mvn clean install``` to build
+The solution has been writen in Java please download the file and run `mvn clean install` to build,`mvn javadoc:jar` to build javadoc and

+`mvn package spring-boot:repackage` to build a single jar in the target diectory of the service module that can be executed as `java -jar CreditCardValidate.jar`

 The API has two endoints;

 1. `creditcard/validate` that accepts `ccardNumber` as a parameter and returns a reponce as `xxx xxx xxx xxx is invalid`
 2. `creditcard/isValid/{cardnumber}`  and returns a reponce either `200` for valid numbers or `406` for invalid`

-and the validator can be tested using mnormal curl commands
+and the validator can be tested using the following curl commands

 + curl --request POST --url 'http://localhost:8080/creditcard/validate?ccardNumber=222222222' `Invalid`